Quick Search

 • Most condo buildings lack current Public Building Certificates of Occupancy so in most cases, buyers will need to get a report of a Fire Marshall before closing.

-• The Fire Marshall inspection is done applying current safety standards even if the condo was built at a time when different safety standards applied.
+• The Fire Marshall's inspection applies current safety standards even if the condo was built at a time when different safety standards applied.

 • It is very possible that condo sellers will need to bring their unit into compliance with current standards if the standard has changed since the condo was built.